SapienzaInteractiveGraphicsCourse/final-project-ef-team/README.md

  - Use **A-D** or **ARROW KEYS** to move
  - Press **SPACE BAR** to interact with the objects

+The full documentation report can be found at [this link](https://github.com/SapienzaInteractiveGraphicsCourse/final-project-ef-team/blob/main/IG_FinalProject_Report.pdf)

 By Elisa Foderaro - 1946278